Bruno-Bells/API-EndPoint/README.md

 ### Prerequisites

-These is a necessary software that you need to install on you OS in other to run this project locally.
+These is a necessary software that you need to install on you OS in order to run this project locally.
 * Docker